RunningOnNativeLands-01+%281%29.jpg

 In a perfect world, there is no ownership of the lands.
 Many definitions today of public lands, parks, national parks, even purchasing land to build your homes and businesses on, include this word of ownership.
 That word, over history, has long roots connected to trauma, violence, racism, theft, and oppression.
 Our initiative, will help to shift our language, gain a new perspective, and rekindle a connection with the lands and the people, that we used to have.

 This initiative serves as an additional justice, diversity, equity and inclusion (JEDI) component and commitment to the heart work many are doing right now to rebuild a better, supportive and more inclusive future for everyone.
 This will help many runners, not just Indigenous peoples, feel more included and respected when coming into the running and outdoor spaces.
 Should you feel like this is the right path for you - it will begin by partnering with Rising Hearts when organizing your events.
-We are looking to partner with forward thinking race/event directors and coordinators, brands and companies, groups and individuals, who want to go the extra mile in supporting Native communities beyond a land acknowledgement - but to expand that support and advocacy in creating a running community and outdoor environment to be more supportive and inclusive for Black, Indigenous, Brown, Asian, Muslim, Jewish, Two Spirit, LGBTQ+, Non-binary runners and walkers, and People with disabilities, adaptive athletes, in these spaces.
+We are looking to partner with forward thinking race/event directors and coordinators, brands and companies, groups and individuals, who want to go the extra mile in supporting Native communities beyond a land acknowledgement - but to expand that support and advocacy in creating a running community and outdoor environment to be more supportive and inclusive for runners and bodies who are underrepresented across these platforms and coming from communities that should be visible!

 Together, we can help make the running community more accessible, supportive, inclusive and visible.